AhriFoxSnek/Kitsunetsuki/README.md

 ## Q: How can I support you?

 ~~Just queue as a support, I'll be the ADC/APC.~~ You can sub to [Kitsunetsuki's Patreon.](https://www.patreon.com/c/KitsunetsukiDiscord)
-You can also pay to [my PayPal](https://paypal.me/ahrifoxy) if you want to skip Patreon fees or do a one time payment.
+You can also send money to [my PayPal](https://paypal.me/ahrifoxy) if you want to skip Patreon fees or do a one time payment.
 If you are a creepy paranoid person, or a fool who think you will earn money through crypto, you can send me XMR:
 `46hTTHLdyurHz9g8oVAaJ2TJXHCa1RQPXMewMope49nwiJi12zTd7YAYjhGphLceySAo4kXzTCXv898gBbiNBdX1R1LZ229`